To compute orientations of Morse flow trees in Legendrian contact homology: The sign v

 \subsection{Definition of \texorpdfstring{$\sigma_{\Y_0}$}{Y}}

 Let $p$ be a $Y_0$-vertex and let $\Gamma_1'$, $\Gamma_2'$ be the sub flow trees of $\Gamma$ with positive special punctures at $p$.
-Here we are using the notation from Section \ref{sec:intersection}, and in particular the same ordering of the trees as in there.
-By cutting these trees a bit earlier than $p$, we can as well assume that $\Gamma_i'$ has positive special puncture given by $p_i\neq p$, $i=1,2$.
+Here we are using the notation from Section \ref{sec:flowor}, and in particular the same ordering of the trees as in there.
+Consider the model region of $p$ and let $p_0$ be the corresponding positive special puncture and $p_1$, $p_2$ the negative punctures.
+By cutting the trees $\Gamma_1'$ and $\Gamma_2'$ a bit later than $p$ (in the flow direction), we can as well assume that $\Gamma_i'$ has positive special puncture given by $p_i$, $i=1,2$.
 See Figure \ref{fig:gluedy0flow}.

-We now give the formula for the sign $\sigma_{\Y_0}(p)$, which will depend on data from the incoming trees $\Gamma_1'$, $\Gamma_2'$, and also on the parity of the Maslov index of the special punctures $p_1$ and $p_2$.
+We now give the formula for the sign $\sigma_{\Y_0}(p)$, which will depend on data from the incoming trees $\Gamma_1'$, $\Gamma_2'$, the sheet signs of $p_0$, and also on the intersection parity of the special punctures $p_1$ and $p_2$.

-That is, there is a function $\sigma_0:\Z_2 \times \Z_2 \to \{0,1\}$ so that we have
+That is, there is a function $\sigma_0:\{0,1\}^4 \to \{0,1\}$ so that we have

 where